JaxLayerLumos

 pip install .

-In addition, we support three installation modes, dev, benchmarking, and examples, where dev is defined for installing the packages required for development, benchmarking is for installing the packages required for benchmarking against differnt TMM software programs, and examples is needed for running the examples included in the examples directory.
+In addition, we support three installation modes, dev, benchmarking, and examples, where dev is defined for installing the packages required for development and software testing, benchmarking is for installing the packages required for benchmarking against differnt TMM software programs, and examples is needed for running the examples included in the examples directory.
 One of these modes can be used by commanding pip install .[dev], pip install .[benchmarking], or pip install .[examples].

 Supported Materials